Feedback

 But there are problems to do with studying the built environment – it is everywhere and nowhere.
 Philosophical perspectives here include Foucault’s heterotopias, or special places, and the opposite, Auge’s “non-places”.
 Connectivity is also linked to ideas around social capital: Putnam’s “generalised reciprocity” is an essential ingredient of effective university departments, reflecting the unknowability of much academic work – you don’t know where it’s going until you get there.

-Speaker: Dan Swain, Head of Planning, Manchester Metropolitan University
+Speaker: Sarah Chadwick, Senior Data Scientist, Carolyn Price, Director of Planning & Insight, and Dan Swain, Head of Planning, all of Manchester Metropolitan University

 Speaker: Paul Griffiths, Director of Risk, Resilience & Insurance, University of Leeds